aalto-ui/aim/frontend/UPDATE_GUIDE.md

 For **minor** or **patch** changes, it is generally easy to update automatically to the latest, but you might want to check the release notes on the package's GitHub page (which you can access directly from NPM).
-For **major** changes, alwasy check if the peer dependencies changed, if the release notes deprecate an api or if they have an upgrade guide.
+For **major** changes, always check if the peer dependencies changed, if the release notes deprecate an api or if they have an upgrade guide.

 ## Historical update

-Date: *Jun 21*
+Date: *20th Jun 2021*

 - removed `vue-awesome` and replaced with `@fortawesome` icons
 - removed chart related dependencies